 - Synthesis and characterization of self-assembled fibrillar networks, investigations of the self-assembly processes under induced stress, such as that from light, shear, or magnetic fields.

 - Methods and tools to guide and characterize interactions between cells and engineered biocompatible environments.
 Control over structural, mechanical and biochemical conditions to allow for a better understanding of cell function in physiologically relevant conditions and control of cell function through materials engineering.

 Collaboration and Dissemination

 The I(SM)2 serves to catalyze regional and national collaborations and disseminate tools and principles of soft matter synthesis, protocols for processing, and metrology.
 This Institute supports the regional conference series, The Mid-Atlantic Soft Matter (MASM) Workshops.
-MASM was established in 2007 by Georgetown scientists to encourage inter-institution collaboration, and provides an effective venue for promoting interaction among soft matter researchers from academic, industrial and national laboratories in the Mid-Atlantic region.
-The workshops are informal and structured to maximize participation, breadth, and involvement of young researchers.
+MASM was established in 2007 by Georgetown scientists to encourage inter-institution collaboration and provides an effective venue for promoting interaction among soft matter researchers from academic, industrial, and national laboratories in the Mid-Atlantic region.
+The workshops are informal and structured to maximize the participation, breadth, and involvement of young researchers.